Apraxed/Roblox-Modules-Master/Off-Site Logs/README.md

 - Select `Create Webhook.`
 - Chose an image. (prefferably the game or server icon)
 - Click the `Copy Webhook URL` button.
-- Click the arrow next to LogsLoader
-- Click the arrow next to Values
-- Click the value `ChatLogs Webhook Link`
-- Click `Value` on the Properties Tab
+- Go into `hooks`
-- Paste in your Webhook URL
+- Paste your Webhook URL in the quotes next to `ChatLogsWebhook`
-- Click the value `UserLogs Webhook Link`
-- Click `Value` on the Properties Tab
-- Paste in your Webhook URL
+- Repeat all except paste the Webhook URL in the quotes next to `UserLogsWebhook`

 HOW TO USE (GUILDED):
 - Open the Guilded Text Channel you want the logs to be sent in.